eggsyntax/datawalk/README.md

 \*debug-mode\*: when this is on, datawalk will print the values of the current path, saved values, the-past, and the-future at each step.

 # ClojureScript

+ClojureScript presents a challenge: while you can trivially get user input in Clojure with `read-line`, ClojureScript has no way to do so (although some specific cljs repls like planck add that functionality themselves).
+Because of this issue, it's very difficult to create a true interactive program as described above.

+I've had some interesting discussions about it, and @mfikes kindly pointed to his abio library (https://github.com/abiocljs) which begins to address the problem.
+I'm hoping that at some point I'll manage to put together a truly agnostic solution (PRs welcome!).

+In the meantime, there's a semi-interactive solution that can be used in *all* REPLs, Clojure and ClojureScript.

+;; TODO describe.
+;; Mention [n] for print-saved

 ## License